-Associate Professor Jennifer Borgo, Director of the Honors Program, Coordinator of the Environmental Studies minor environmental studies is designed to provide a strong foundation in the science of environmental issues and awareness of their social and political context.
+Associate Professor Jennifer Borgo Raia, Director of the Honors Program, Coordinator of the Environmental Studies minor

 For a growing number of corporate and governmental jobs, an understanding of the scientific and social principles underlying environmental concerns is an asset, if not a requirement.
 Further, as the human modifications of the natural environment become more pervasive, all members of society need to be informed about those modifications and their implications.
-The minor in
+The minor in environmental studies is designed to provide a strong foundation in the science of environmental issues and awareness of their social and political context.